jdcauley/standards/_harp/public/pages/setup.md

 The primary primary branch for Development is the 'dev' branch.
 This branch should only ever have working code and should be the primary branch that work is merged into.

-The dev branch as sub branches labeled to indicate purpose.
+The 'dev' branch as sub branches labeled to indicate purpose.
 - **bug/branch-name** : These branches are specifically for dealing with a collection of smaller bug, they may be ended with the day the work is being done or the type of work, ie. jan26, css-updates, js-errors.
 - **issue/issue-number** : Branches prepended with issue/ are for specific larger scale issues reported in Github.
 - **feature/feature-name** : These branches are used in primary production as well as for ongoing development of new features.
+There may be more than one of these branches to a feature as one may include backend or functional code while the other contains frontend.
+- **styles/general** : This branch and associated branches are for the creation and implementation of general purpose CSS/JS that are not directly associate with specific components.

+#### Staging

+The 'staging' branch does not have sub branches.
+This branch primary serves as a testing, and staging branch before anything is pushed to production.
+Code may sit in this branch until reaching an appropriate deployment branch when it is merged to master.

+#### Production

+The 'master' branch does not have sub branches.
+This branch should never be edited and is should be a direct representation/duplication of the code that is in production for any given project.
+As our deployments are triggered by any push to this branch it is critical that code be properly tested before being merged into master.
+Merges should only take place as a pull request from staging.

 ### Deployments